How to calculate your Loan-to-Value Ratio (LVR)

 To work out your property's value, a lender will order an independent property valuation.
 The loan amount is simply the amount you need to borrow to purchase the property.

 Both your property value and your loan amount can rise and fall.
-Property values fluctuate with the market value of the property — the most prevalent direction is a rise in property value, whereas the loan amount can rise if a borrower borrows more or redraws.
-A loan amount reduces with principal repayments and by making additional repayments.
+Property values fluctuate with the market value of the property, whereas the loan amount can rise if a borrower borrows more or redraws.
+Making principal repayments reduces your loan amount, as does making additional repayments.